 as the sun shines forth, the clouds round

 and become themselves as ships on the sea

-white sails reflecting on a deep blue mirror
+white sails reflecting on the deep blue mirror

 its still surface making

 we churn on into the warming day

 a brightness that lights the emerging people